-Motor Pool - It is the policy of the State that employees use motor pool vehicles rather than private automobiles whenever possible.
-Only state employees are authorized to drive state-owned vehicles and only persons traveling on state business are authorized to ride in these vehicles.
-Drivers of state vehicles must hold a valid driver's license and complete a driver's safety course sponsored by the Division of Risk Management.
-The Motor Pool also requires a completed vehicle requisition form signed by an authorized agency head.
-The Motor Pool is available to all agencies in Carson City, Reno, and Las Vegas.
-(SAM 1402.0-1417.0)
+It is the policy of the State that employees use Fleet Services vehicles rather than private automobiles whenever possible.
+Only State employees are authorized to drive State-owned vehicles and only persons traveling on State business are authorized to ride in these vehicles.
+Drivers of State vehicles must hold a valid driver's license and complete a driver's safety course sponsored by the Division of Risk Management.
+Fleet Services also requires a completed vehicle requisition form signed by an authorized agency head.
+Fleet Services is available to all agencies in Carson City, Reno, and Las Vegas.
+(SAM 1402-1418)